 The toothbrushes we’ve chosen for this list have all have one advantage or another that we’ve called out.
 If you have multiple dogs as I do, you’ll want a brush for each of them.
 Depending on their breed, muzzle type, and temperament, you might need different types or sizes, as well.

-For those looking to start a dental regimen with their dogs, here are the top ten best dog toothbrushes.
+For those looking to start a dental regimen with their dogs, here are ten options for the best dog toothbrush.

 1. Best Single-Ended Dog Toothbrush: Virbac C.E.T.
 Single Ended Pet Toothbrush